Airtime (rides)

-In the context of amusement rides, air time, or airtime, refers to the time during which riders of a rollercoaster or other ride experience either frictionless or negative G-forces.
-The negative g-forces that a rider experiences is what creates the sensation the rider feels of floating out of their seat.
-With roller coasters, air time is usually achieved when the train travels over a hill at speed.
-There are different sensations a rider will feel depending on the ride being an ejector or floater airtime ride.
+Airtime (also known as air time or air-time) is the time during which riders of an amusement ride such as a roller coaster experience zero or negative vertical g-forces.
+The negative g-forces that a rider experiences is what creates the sensation of floating out of one's seat.
+With roller coasters, airtime is usually achieved when the train travels over a hill at high speeds.
+There are different types of airtime, including floater (which is slower and sustained) and ejector (which is sudden and strong).